Bomber to neighbor: The world is 'never going to forget me'

 “Nothing about this guy raised any red flags,” Laude said.
 “He was just quiet.”

-Warner left behind clues that suggest he planned and intended to kill himself in the bombing, but a clear motive remains elusive.
+Warner left behind clues that suggest he planned the bombing and intended to kill himself, but a clear motive remains elusive.

 “We hope to get an answer.
 Sometimes, it’s just not possible,” David Rausch, the director of the Tennessee Bureau of Investigation, said Monday in an interview on NBC’s “Today” show.
 “The best way to find motive is to talk to the individual.
 We will not be able to do that in this case.”

-Investigators are analyzing property belonging to Warner that was collected during the investigation, including a computer and a portable storage drive, and are continuing to interview witnesses as they try to identify a potential motive for the explosion, a law enforcement official said.
+Investigators are analyzing Warner's belongings collected during the investigation, including a computer and a portable storage drive, and continue to interview witnesses as they try to identify a motive for the explosion, a law enforcement official said.
 A review of his financial transactions also uncovered purchases of potential bomb-making components, the official said.

 Warner had recently given away a vehicle and told the person he gave it to that he had been diagnosed with cancer, though it is unclear whether he indeed had cancer, the official said.
-Investigators used some items collected from the vehicle, including a hat and gloves, to match Warner’s DNA, and DNA had also been taken from one of his family members, the official said.
+Investigators used some items collected from the vehicle, including a hat and gloves, to match Warner’s DNA and DNA was taken from one of his family members, the official said.

 The official could not discuss the matter publicly and spoke to the AP on condition of anonymity.